This Maple Bourbon Chicken with Bacon is simple and so fabulously delicious you might want to squirrel it away just for yourself!

 The sweetness of maple, the depth of flavor when combined with bourbon, the bacon, well it’s BACON and the last secret, just a bit of heat with some cayenne to not make this all sweetness and light.
 It is, in a word (or four) OMG Good!

-I preferred to up the heat quotient a bit too and add a bit more cayenne pepper and everyone loved it so that’s my recipe.
-I used a bit more chicken too and there was plenty of sauce to go around.
-No way was a pound of chicken going to serve 4 people that I feed.
-Maybe two. 🙂
+I preferred to up the heat quotient a bit and added a bit more cayenne pepper and everyone loved it so that’s my recipe.

 This dish is another I’ve made with friends that participate in the Food Network’s Comfort Food Feast.
 This dish suits that moniker perfectly…it’s all comfort and goodness!